karenetheridge/Dist-Zilla-Plugin-OnlyCorePrereqs/README.md

 - `starting_version`

-    Indicates the first perl version that should be checked against; any versions earlier than this are not considered significant for the purposes of core checks.
+    Indicates the first Perl version that should be checked against; any versions earlier than this are not considered significant for the purposes of core checks.
 Defaults to `5.005`.

     There are two special values supported:

     - `current` - indicates the version of Perl that you are currently running with
-    - `latest` - indicates the most recent release of Perl
+    - `latest` - indicates the most recent (stable or development) release of Perl

-    (Note: if you wish to check against __all__ changes in core up to the very latest Perl release, or you should upgrade your [Module::CoreList](http://search.cpan.org/perldoc?Module::CoreList) installation.
+    (Note: if you wish to check against __all__ changes in core up to the very latest Perl release, you should upgrade your [Module::CoreList](http://search.cpan.org/perldoc?Module::CoreList) installation.
     You can guarantee you are always running the latest version with [Dist::Zilla::Plugin::PromptIfStale](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::PromptIfStale).
-This module is also the mechanism used for determining the version of the latest Perl release.)
+[Module::CoreList](http://search.cpan.org/perldoc?Module::CoreList) is also the mechanism used for determining the version of the latest Perl release.)

 - `deprecated_ok`